Run a Bot

 Alternatively, the workflow developer could have set a step documentation to help you fill in the fields.
 This is found on the right section of the form by clicking the Documentation button

-3. Launch and track your workflow
+3. Run and track your workflow

 a.
-Launch your workflow
+Run your workflow

 When your form is complete, launch your workflow by clicking the Submit button on the bottom right-hand side of the window.